 The amount of plastic toddler toys on the market can be pretty overwhelming.
 When you want low-tech, classic wood toys for your toddler they can be hard to find!
-That’s why I put together this list of the best wood toys for toddlers while shopping for our girl.
+That’s why I put together this list of the best wood toys for toddler.

 Why it’s important to buy wood toys for toddlers